History of the Chicago Air & Water Show

-Presented by Shell and the City of Chicago, the Air and Water Show celebrates 60 years of daredevil thrills in the air and on the water at North Avenue Beach and along Chicago’s magnificent lakefront on Lake Michigan.
+Presented by the City of Chicago, the Air and Water Show celebrates 62 years of daredevil thrills in the air and on the water at North Avenue Beach and along Chicago’s magnificent lakefront on Lake Michigan.
 With Chicago's Skyline as a backdrop, audience numbers reach 2 million annually making the Chicago Air & Water Show the largest FREE admission air and water exhibition of its kind in the United States.
 Over the years the show has featured some of the top civilian and military pilots and aircraft.
 Biennially, the U.S. Navy Blue Angels and the U.S. Air Force Thunderbirds headline along with the U.S. Army Parachute Team Golden Knights and the U.S. Navy Leap Frogs.

 The Chicago Air & Water Show is conducted in an extremely safe and conscientious way.
 Safety precautions are taken at all times before, during and after the show.
 Planes take off and land at the Gary/Chicago International Airport in Gary, Indiana.
 All pilots perform stunts over the water in a set safety area.
 When a plane does fly over buildings, it is merely doing so in its flight path to return to the show area or the airport.